 This interview explains aspects of sex addiction you might not have been aware of.
-It will help you understand if you are sexually by discussing the symptoms of masturbation addiction, pornography addiction, infidelity, phone sex addiction, an addiction to prostitutes and promiscuity.
+It discusses the symptoms of masturbation addiction, pornography addiction, infidelity, phone sex addiction, addiction to prostitutes and promiscuity to help you understand if you are or are not sexually addicted.
 It is designed to help you, not beat you up or put you down.

 Do you go from one partner to another?

 One of the most glaring signs of addiction is the compulsive need for a new thrill.
 In drugs, for instance, the addicted person gets high for a period of time.
 But the high wears off, as do all highs.
 Now the drug user must seek the next high.
 The user eventually ends up in a merciless cycle of getting high, crashing down and getting high again.